androdri1998/introduction-page-typescript/README.md

 ## Configuring the project

-The project has a file in directory `./src/app` called of `content.example.ts` in this file has a example to configure the project, should be created a file called of `content.ts` with the configuration of the project.
+The project has a file in directory `./src/app/content.example.ts` called of `content.example.ts` in this file has a example to configure the project, should be created a file called of `content.ts` in directory `./src/app/content.ts` and filled with the configuration of the project.

 #### `content.example.ts`
 ```